Table of Contents

 Adams served one term as President.

 He did his best to win a second term, but the race against Andrew Jackson ended in defeat.
 His term was from 1825 to 1829.
-Initially, Adams and Jackson were both parts of the same party, Democratic-Republican.
+Initially, Adams and Jackson were both part of the same party, the Democratic-Republican.

-However, by the time the second term election came around, the two had split into different parties.
-Adams was with the Republicans and Jackson was with the Democrats.
-He is regarded by historians as one of the best diplomats overall with his political career, but an average President.
+However, by the time the second-term election came around, the two had split into different parties.
+Adams was with the Republicans, and Jackson was with the Democrats.
+Historians regard him as one of the best diplomats of his era, but an average President.

 Early Life

-He was born July 11th, 1767 to John and Abagail Adams in Massachusetts.
+He was born July 11th, 1767, to John and Abigail Adams in Massachusetts.
 He was their oldest child.
 Most of his youth was spent in Europe rather than in the United States.
-His father was a diplomat and took his family with him to reside there while he fulfilled his role.
-He was able to explore Europe with his father and often had questions of political nature the two would discuss.
+His father was a diplomat and took his family with him to live there while he served.
+He was able to explore Europe with his father and often had political questions that the two would discuss.

 Education

-Adams had a remarkable education, starting at an early age.
-His parents got him the best tutors and he learned quickly.
-He had a passion for learning and his tutors were impressed by how dedicated he was to his studies.
-They tried to challenge him but he continually completed tasks beyond their expectations.
+Adams had a remarkable education from an early age.
+His parents got him the best tutors, and he learned quickly.
+He had a passion for learning, and his tutors were impressed by his dedication to his studies.
+They tried to challenge him, but he consistently exceeded their expectations.

-In Europe, he became fluent in the languages of Latin, Greek, and French.
+In Europe, he became fluent in Latin, Greek, and French.
 In addition to his tutoring, he attended Leiden University.
-In 1785 was accepted into Harvard University as a junior and graduated 2nd in his class.
-Adams was a quiet man and often spent time reading books to further learn information and gain knowledge.
+In 1785, he was admitted to Harvard University as a junior and graduated 2nd in his class.
+Adams was a quiet man who often read books to learn more.

-He didn’t attend law school but was able to obtain a law degree.
+He didn’t attend law school, yet he still obtained a law degree.
 He studied law independently under Theophilus Parsons.

-In 1790 he established a law practice in Boston.
-His practice did very well and he was highly regarded for his integrity with cases and in-depth knowledge of the laws.
+In 1790, he established a law practice in Boston.
+His practice did very well, and he was highly regarded for his integrity in cases and his in-depth knowledge of the law.

-At one point he decided to avoid politics and just focus on law as a career.
+At one point, they decided to avoid politics and focus on law as a career.
 That changed as he found flaws in the government and published materials about them.
 He decided the best way to change it was to be involved with political issues.

 Family Life

 Adams met his wife, Louisa, when the two were just children.
 He met her while in Europe with his father.
-The two met up again in 1796 when she was 22 years old.
+The two met again in 1796, when she was 22.
 They were married a year later.
 She passed away in May of 1852.
 The couple had four children together, but their youngest died when she was about a year old.

 Louisa was a huge supporter of Adams and did all she could as First Lady to assist him.
 He worked hard to teach his children early on to be passionate about learning.
 While there was no formal diagnosis, it is believed this President often suffered from symptoms relating to depression.

-One of his sons committed suicide in 1829 and this was very upsetting to him.
-It came on the heels of losing the second term election.
-According to his wife, the two situations caused him to become withdrawn and to have internal struggles.
+One of his sons committed suicide in 1829, and this was very upsetting to him.
+It came on the heels of losing the second-term election.
+According to his wife, the two situations left him withdrawn and struggling internally.

 Road to the Presidency

 This was an appointed position by President Washington in 1774.
 His ambassador location was the Netherlands.
-He remained in various ambassador roles until 1801.
+He held various ambassadorial roles until 1801.
 That year, President Jefferson took office.
 He was interested in bringing Adams into the United States Senate.
 It wasn’t long before Federalist leaders worked to get him on the election ballot.

-He served in the House of Representatives and the United States Senator for the state of Massachusetts.
+He served in the House of Representatives and as a United States Senator for the state of Massachusetts.

-From 1817 to 1825 he was Secretary of State.
-Adams started in his father’s footsteps with his selected political party.
+From 1817 to 1825, he was Secretary of State.
+Adams followed in his father’s footsteps by joining his chosen political party.
 The decision to part ways with the Federalist Party took place in 1801.
-It was due to Adam’s not agreeing with the party and their stand on foreign policy.
+It was due to Adam’s disagreement with the party and its stance on foreign policy.

-When he ran for President it was with his affiliation to the Democratic-Republican Party.
-The issue over foreign policy caused plenty of division among the politicians.
+When he ran for President, he was affiliated with the Democratic-Republican Party.
+The issue of foreign policy caused significant division among politicians.
 Adams was a driving force behind the Monroe Doctrine.
-He was the first President to forgo wearing a wig and to instead have a regular haircut while in office.
+He was the first President to forgo wearing a wig and to have a regular haircut instead while in office.

 Adams-Onis Treaty

-The leadership of Adams and the ability to negotiate were an important part of the Adams-Onis Treaty.
-He was successfully able to help America obtain control over Florida with this treaty.
-It was a challenge to get it completed but he didn’t give up.
+Adams’s leadership and negotiating ability were important parts of the Adams-Onis Treaty.
+He successfully helped America gain control of Florida through this treaty.
+It was a challenge to complete it, but he didn’t give up.
 It took place in 1819 and created a new boundary between the United States and Spain.

 Monroe Doctrine